edgarmilvus/PythonProgrammingSeries/README.md

     *    Mastering LoRA, vLLM, Ollama, and Custom SLMs
 *   **Volume 17: Unsloth: Efficient Fine-Tuning for Large Language Models**
     *   Methods and Workflows for Fine-Tuning and Deploying Large Language Models on Limited Hardware.
+*   **Volume 18: Hermes Agent: The Self-Evolving AI Workforce**
+    *   Architecting Autonomous Systems that Learn, Remember, and Grow

 ## 🎯 Start Your Journey
 **Stop guessing.
 Start building.**